thoughtsunificator/domodel/README.md

 import { Core } from "domodel" // first we're importing DOModel

-// It is preferred to use camel case and suffix model names with "Model" and binding names with "Binding" such as: RectangleModel and RectangleBinding. import MyModel from "./model/model.js" // the model we defined earlier, it is our super model import MyBinding from ".model/model.binding.js" // the binding we will be defining .bindinglater
+// It is preferred to use camel case and suffix model names with "Model" and binding names with "Binding" such as: RectangleModel and RectangleBinding. import Model from "./model/model.js" // the model we defined earlier, it is our super model import ModelBinding from ".model/model.binding.js" // the binding we will be defining .bindinglater

 window.addEventListener("load", function() { // we only add the
-	Core.run(MyModel, {
+	Core.run(Model, {
 		method: Core.METHOD.APPEND_CHILD, // This is the default method and will append the children to the given parentNode.
-		binding: new MyBinding({ myProp: "hello :)" }), // we're creating an instance of our binding (which extends the Binding class provided by DOModel) and passing it to the run method.
+		binding: new ModelBinding({ myProp: "hello :)" }), // we're creating an instance of our binding (which extends the Binding class provided by DOModel) and passing it to the run method.
 		parentNode: document.body // the node we want to target in this case it is the node where we want to append the child node using appendChild.
 	})
 })